rawgraphs/rawgraphs-core/website/docs/install.md

 ## Direct `<script>` inclusion

 Another way to install rawgraphs-core, is to directly include it in your html via a `<script>` tag, that will include the UMD build of the library.
+In this case we'll use [jsdelivr](https://www.jsdelivr.com/), a free CDN for open source packages.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@rawgraphs/rawgraphs-core"></script>